chiahao3/py4D-browser-transform/README.md

 # py4D-browser-transform

-`py4D-browser-transform` is a plugin for [py4D-browser](https://github.com/sezelt/py4D-browser) that provides utility functions for transforming the datacube, currently including flipping, transposing, permuting axes.
-Other functions like cropping, resampling, and adjusting intensity offsets or scaling might be added in the future.
+`py4D-browser-transform` is a plugin for [py4D-browser](https://github.com/sezelt/py4D-browser) that adds in-memory datacube transformation tools.
+It currently supports axis permutation, diffraction flips/transposes, RAM checkpoints and restore, and datacube slicing, subsampling, and binning.

 ## Installation
-You can install `py4D-browser-transform` directly from GitHub using pip or conda:
+You can install `py4D-browser-transform` with pip or conda:

 ```bash
 pip install py4d-browser-transform
 ```